Using Approvals

 Once an inspection is approved it is uneditable.
 This stops data changing if it is going to be delivered to a client or an external database.

 Clarinspect can enable this feature for you.
-When they do, a new menu item appears in the Hub menu.

 This also enables an Approvers list on the Assessment templates in the library.